Jonathan Sgro

-Jonathan Sgro is a Staff Attorney in the Homeownership and Consumer Rights Unit where he primarily represents low-income homeowners facing foreclosure in state court and in Chapter 13 bankruptcy cases.
 Previously, he was a Skadden Fellow in the same unit.
 His fellowship project involved direct representation of low-income and elderly homeowners facing municipal property tax foreclosures.
 Prior to joining CLS, Mr. Sgro served for two years as a law clerk to the Honorable Jerome B. Simandle, Chief Judge of the U.S. District Court for the District of New Jersey.
-Before law school, he worked in various capacities with the chronically homeless in Boston and Philadelphia.
+Before law school, he worked in various capacities with chronically homeless individuals in Boston and Philadelphia.

 Mr. Sgro was a Public Interest Scholar at Villanova University School of Law, Managing Editor of the Villanova Law Review, and Co-Director of Villanova’s Public Interest Fellowship Program.
 Upon graduation, he was awarded the Arthur J. Kania Prize for professional ethics.